 WHAT IS FRAUD?

 FAMIS fraud includes any act that constitutes fraud under federal or state law.
-Fraud is a deliberate withholding or misrepresentation of information to obtain FAMIS health insurance, or knowingly failing to report a change that requires reporting, such as an increase in the family’s gross monthly income to over 200% FPL.
+Fraud is a deliberate withholding or misrepresentation of information to obtain FAMIS health insurance, or knowingly failing to report a change that requires reporting.
 FAMIS fraud also occurs when a doctor or pharmacy bills for services that were not provided to a child enrolled in FAMIS.
 The fraudulent receipt of FAMIS covered services by a person who is not eligible may result in criminal prosecution.

 For individuals enrolled in managed care, DMAS pays a premium each month to the MCO for the person’s coverage.
-If the child is not eligible for FAMIS because you did not report truthful information or failed to report required changes in your family size or income, you may have to repay the monthly premiums paid to your MCO.
+If the child is enrolled in FAMIS or if their coverage is renewed because you did not report truthful information, you may have to repay the monthly premiums paid to your MCO.
 You may have to repay these premiums even if no medical services were received during those months.

 If you have questions, please call the DMAS Recipient Audit Unit at (804) 786-0156 or email: recipientfraud@dmas.virginia.gov.